An Amendment needs to be processed against a Purchase Order in the following situations:

 An amendment cannot be processed and an error message will be generated by KFS when:

-- Another amendment against that PO or PA is en route.
+- Another amendment against that PO or PA is currently routing for approval.

 - Another amendment against that PO or PA is in SAVED status.

-- Payment Request against that PO or PA is currently en route.
+- Payment Request against that PO or PA is currently routing for approval.

-- Once the en route document is either fully approved or disapproved, the amendment can then be processed.
+- Once the routing document is either fully approved or disapproved, the amendment can then be processed.

 4. Using the Inactivate Button